Representation theory of the stabilizer subgroup of the point at infinity in Diff(S^1)

 Let $B_2 = \{g \in B_0: f^\prime(0) = 1, f^{\prime\prime}(0) = 0\}$.
 It is easy to see that $B_2$ is a normal subgroup of $B_0$.

 Let $G = B_0, H = B_2$ and $F = P$ be the subgroup generated by dilations and translations.
 It is obvious that any element of $F$ can be written as a product of a dilation and a translation.
-The derivative of a dilation at point $0$ is always $1$, whereas a nontrivial translation has a derivative different from $1$ at $0$.
-From this, the intersection of $F$ and $H$ must be pure dilations.
+The derivative of a translation at point $0$ is always $1$, whereas a nontrivial dilation has the derivative different from $1$ at $0$.
+From this, the intersection of $F$ and $H$ must be pure translations.
 But then, any element of this intersection must have a vanishing second derivative at $0$.
 This implies that the intersection is trivial.